ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

     12:44:05.004743 IP dev03.ipf.ipfabric.io.29736 > 10.47.102.104.telnet: Flags [.], ack 1464937247, win 29200, length 0
     ```

-### Check Incoming Traffic From a Host To a Jumphost
+### Check Incoming Traffic from a Host to a Jumphost

-1. On a jumphost run tcpdump with parameters: `tcpdump src <HOST_IP> and dst <JUMPHOST_IP>`
+1. On a jumphost, run `tcpdump` with parameters: `tcpdump src <HOST_IP> and dst <JUMPHOST_IP>`

-2. On the IP Fabric instance open ssh/telnet to any host behind jumphost
+2. On the IP Fabric instance, open ssh/telnet to any host behind the jumphost:

     ```shell
     root@jumphost:/home/autoboss# tcpdump src 10.47.102.104 and dst 10.0.9.17